 Sony RX100 V versus Canon G9 X

-The Sony Cyber-shot DSC-RX100 V and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in October 2016 and October 2015.
+The Sony Cyber-shot DSC-RX100 V and the Canon PowerShot G9 X are two digital cameras that were announced, respectively, in October 2016 and October 2015.
 Both the RX100 V and the G9X are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX100 V and the Canon G9 X is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is somewhat smaller (4 percent) than the Sony RX100 V. Moreover, the G9X is markedly lighter (30 percent) than the RX100 V. Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
-In this context, it is worth noting that neither the RX100 V nor the G9X are weather-sealed.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is somewhat smaller (4 percent) than the Sony RX100 V. Moreover, the G9X is markedly lighter (30 percent) than the RX100 V. In this context, it is worth noting that neither the RX100 V nor the G9X are weather-sealed.

 |Camera Body Specifications